Fentanyl Addiction in the united states

 After detoxification, most of our clients move into our residential program, which focuses on the behavioral aspects of addiction.
 Some clients may be eligible for our outpatient program, which allows them the freedom to resume working or going to school while living at home.

-The foundation of BriteLife’s Fentanyl rehab programs is individual and group counseling.
+The foundation of BriteLife’s fentanyl rehab programs is individual and group counseling.
 Our experienced therapists use evidence-based therapeutic approaches, including cognitive behavioral therapy, to help clients change their expectations and behaviors in order to effectively manage triggers and stress.
-We also use motivational interviewing, a patient-centered approach that helps address a person’s mixed feelings in order to change their behavior.
+We also offer holistic therapies like yoga, massage, and acupuncture that promote healing and recovery.

 Medication Assisted Treatment (MAT) for Fentanyl